 An important thing to remember on keto is to stay hydrated.
 Consuming alcohol especially strong drinks such as liquors and spirits will lead to dehydration and will drain the body of much-needed water.

 Drinking more water than usual is therefore essential if you choose to drink alcohol.
 Aim for an extra glass of water or two per 1 alcoholic drink you have.
-This decreases the chances of a hangover and reduces the likelihood of suffering from .
+This decreases the chances of a hangover and reduces the likelihood of suffering from keto flu.

-Check our for foods to eat and drink.
+Check our ketogenic diet food list for foods to eat and drink.

 Remember alcohol is basically a poison, and long-term use will damage your internal organs especially the liver and kidneys.